Cleaning Guides

 5. Inspect the results of your work and repeat if necessary.

-(Optional) You can repeat the process until you get satisfying results or you can apply the enzymatic cleaner if the fabric of the couch allows it.
+6. Optional: Repeat the process until you get satisfying results or you can apply the enzymatic cleaner if the fabric of the couch allows it.

 Treating dried pee stain on couch

 While fresh stains may not put up much of a fight, older ones can be a real nightmare.
-There is still something you can do, but arm yourself with patience, as this may take a lot more efforts.
+There is still something you can do, but arm yourself with patience, as this may take a lot more effort.

 Vinegar and dishwashing liquid